-- If the issue still persists, again device manager,
+- If the issue still persists, again the device manager,

 - Right-click on your mouse device and select Uninstall device.

 - In the Uninstall Device confirmation box, click Uninstall.

-- Now restart your system using physical switch of machine.
+- Now restart your system using the physical switch of the machine.
 After reboot, Windows will automatically update your mouse driver and this would solve the problem finally.

 Disable the fast startup option

 A number of users report disabling fast startup option help them to resolve the issue.
 This is helpful if either your keyboard or mouse working on safe mode or else.
 Try to boot into safe mode from advanced options and check if keyboard or mouse any of them working then perform steps below to disable fast startup.